-Who this entry is for — Hurst's "table of clocks": the reference durations against which every cycle measured on a chart is compared.
-Without this compass, every analyst counts weeks his own way.
+Who this entry is for — Hurst's “table of clocks”: the reference durations against which each cycle measured on a chart can be compared.
+Without this compass, analysts may count weeks using incompatible frames.

 Source: J. M. Hurst, The Profit Magic of Stock Transaction Timing, Prentice-Hall, 1970 — Chapter 2, Table II-1 and The Nominality Principle (p.
 33).